2026 Programme

 Employee Experience Lightning Talks

-This session explores how organisations can enable sustainable work life integration for a multi-generational workforce.
-It examines how differing life stages and expectations shape flexibility needs, and how clear boundaries, flexible working models and visible leadership behaviours can prevent burnout and support long term performance.
+This session explores how organisations can enable sustainable work life integration to support parental inclusion.
+It examines how differing circumstances and expectations shape flexibility needs, and how clear boundaries, flexible working models and visible leadership behaviours can prevent burnout and support long term performance.

 Key takeaways: